 Target outcome: Increase Revenue

+Six year financial impact: Not Available

 Responsible party: City Council and City Administrator

 The City Council, working with the City Administrator and the Act 47 Coordinator, shall meet with elected and appointed state officials to educate leaders on current limitations of the Third Class City Code and its impact on the City's long term fiscal stability.
-The Council shall provide public updates on progress made with state officials including but not limited to elected officials formal stance on their willingness to enact legislative changes.
+The Council shall provide public updates on progress made with state officials including (but not limited to) the elected officials formal stance on their willingness to enact legislative changes.